Skip to Main Content

 Ultimate outcomes are similar regardless of the surgical approach

 In general, while each approach has its advantages, all have been shown to have similar outcomes, adds Dr. Sprenkle.
 “There are no significant differences in outcomes for patients between the open surgery and robotic ones.
-There is less blood loss on average with robotic surgery, and in the hands of a good surgeon, continence and sexual preservation is the same,” he says, adding that while it varies from patient to patient, average recovery time is six weeks.
+There is less blood loss on average with robotic surgery, and in the hands of a good surgeon, overall rate of continence and sexual function preservation is the same,” he says, adding that while it varies from patient to patient, average recovery time is three to 12 months.
 “And cancer control is the same.
 Put another way: It’s better to focus on finding the right surgeon rather than the approach or type of surgery.”

-As far as what that means for patients deciding on which surgery they should get, Dr. Sprenkle says that it’s important to take time to think about all of your options.
+As far as what that means for patients deciding on which surgery they should get, Dr. Sprenkle says that it’s important to take time to think about your priorities and find the right surgeon.

 “And ask a lot of questions,” he says.